-5. Sharp# – Negoto
+5. “Sharp” – Negoto

-4. Asu E (To Tomorrow) – Galileo Galilei
+4. “Asu E (To Tomorrow)” – Galileo Galilei

-Galileo Galilei perform “Asu E (To Tomorrow)”, the first opening song of Gundam Age.
-Musically, the wheels are set in motion, with a lot riding on the success of the song.
-If it’s good, it’ll be remembered for years to come.
-If it fails, the show might lose some love immediately.
-In this case, Galileo Galilei came through with a melodically beautiful song that’s fitting.
-It’s catchy, fun and relaxing, with melodies mixed well to create something enjoyable.
-It also has some memorable lines that might hit your Gundam-loving heart.
-“We looked up at tomorrow’s sun / the clouds in the sky dropped freezing rain / a song that pierces a hole in my heart / stopped time starts moving”.
-It’s an all-around well-produced song that starts the anime off on the right foot.
+Galileo Galilei perform the first opening song of Gundam Age, titled “Asu E (To Tomorrow)”.
+The wheels are set in motion musically with the first opening song.
+If it’s well-received, it will be remember for years to come.
+However, would it fail, the anime might lose some love immediately.
+In this case, Galileo Galilei came through with a melodically beautiful song that fits the show near perfectly.
+It’s catchy and fun, with lines that will hit your Gundam-loving heart: “We looked up at tomorrow’s sun / the clouds in the sky dropped freezing rain / a song that pierces a hole in my heart / stopped time starts moving”.
+It’s a well-written song with top-notch production quality, kicking the show into gear on the right foot!

-3. Real – ViViD
+3. “Real” – ViViD

-Mixing a positive message with a pop-rock sound, ViViD was able to create “Real”.
-It’s a song that’s easy on the ears, yet heavy on the heart.
-It’s well put together and nicely structured, with the build-up to the chorus being especially noteworthy.
-In addition, the chorus is beautiful, being as joyful as it’s emotional, accompanying the anime well.
+ViViD created “Real” for Gundam Age, a song that’s easy on the ears and heavy on the heart.
+Mixing a positive message with a pop-rock sound, ViViD was able to create a nicely structured song, with the build-up to the chorus being especially noteworthy.
+Additionally, the song’s as joyful as it’s emotional, accompanying the themes of the anime very well.
 “Make it reach out to my heart / your faint lingering voice / I am continuing to search for you / not in my dreams, but reality”.
-With a clear message and a well-timed 30-second guitar solo, “Real” is able to stand out among the rest.
-It’s clear-cut and well-produced, making it a shoe-in for one of the best songs of the anime.
+With such a clear cut message and a well-timed 30-second guitar solo, “Real” is able to stand out among other songs.
+It’s well-performed, with a memorable rhythm, making it a shoe-in for this list.

-2. White Justice – Faylan
+2. “White Justice” – Faylan

-1. My World – Spyair
+1. “My World” – Spyair

-Spyair’s “My World” is the second ending song in Gundam Age, and it stands tall as the greatest song from the anime.
-Not only does the song have heart, it can even send shivers down your spine.
-When you consider what happens in the anime, it makes perfect sense for Asemu Asuno’s arc to have a song like “My World”.
-Here’s an example: “I am me because I am here / being myself, I’m searching for something / eliminating all my vulnerabilities, the heat is painful”.
-The anguish and pain can be heard in Ike’s voice, the lead vocalist of Spyair.
-“But, just for once, not blaming myself so hard / if I can move on, I’d come to love my world”.
-Those lines are capable of pulling at your heartstrings and hitting the center of your being.
-Nevertheless, with an unforgettable chorus and a high-tempo music, Spyair takes the cake on the top 5 theme songs of Gundam Age list!
+Spyair’s “My World” is the second ending song in Gundam Age, standing tall as the greatest song from the show.
+Considering what happens during Asemu Asuno’s arc, it makes perfect sense to feature a song like “My World”.
+It’s as heartfelt as it’s spine-tingling, with lyrics such as the following: “I am me because I am here / being myself, I’m searching for something / eliminating all my vulnerabilities, the heat is painful.”
+Ike’s top-notch delivery of these lines is especially memorable, adding to the feeling of pain and anguish.
+“But just for once, not blaming myself so hard / If I can move on, I’d come to love my world.”
+Not only are these lines relatable, they can pull at your heartstrings and hit the center of your being.
+Nevertheless, with an unforgettable chorus and a high-tempo beat, Spyair takes the cake as the best song of Gundam Age!